Background pattern

 4. Possible Adverse Effects

-• weakness, dizziness, or difficulty breathing, as these may be signs of a severe allergic reaction (anaphylaxis),
+• weakness, dizziness, or difficulty breathing, as these may be signs of a severe allergic reaction (anaphylactic),

 • swelling of the face, lips, tongue, or throat (Quincke's edema),

-• flu-like symptoms and a rash on the face followed by a prolonged rash with high temperature, elevated liver enzyme levels in blood tests, and an increase in a type of white blood cell (eosinophilia), and enlarged lymph nodes (Drug Reaction with Eosinophilia and Systemic Symptoms [DRESS])
+• flu-like symptoms and rash on the face followed by a prolonged rash with high temperature, elevated liver enzyme levels in blood tests, and an increase in a type of white blood cells (eosinophilia) and enlarged lymph nodes (Drug Hypersensitivity Reaction with Eosinophilia and Systemic Symptoms [DRESS])

-• symptoms such as low urine output, fatigue, nausea, vomiting, confusion, and swelling of the legs, arms, or feet, as it may be a sign of sudden kidney function decline,
+• symptoms such as low urine output, fatigue, nausea, vomiting, confusion, and swelling of legs, arms, or feet, as it may be a sign of sudden decrease in renal function,

-• a skin rash that can form blisters and may appear as small dots (central dark spots surrounded by a lighter area, with a dark ring around the edge) (erythema multiforme),
+• a skin rash that can form blisters and may appear as small targets (dark central spots surrounded by a paler area, with a dark ring around the edge) (erythema multiforme),

 • a generalized rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome),